coreos/rpm-ostree/README.md

 ------------------

 The core "rpm-ostree" takes as input a "treefile".
-There is a demo one in `src/demo-treefile.json`.
+There is a demo one in `doc/demo-treefile.json`.

-	# rpm-ostree sometreefile.json
+	# rpm-ostree create sometreefile.json

 All this does is use yum to download RPMs from the referenced repos, and commit the result to the OSTree repository, using the ref named by